Join us in Bradford for the heritage networking event of the year

 Little Germany, Bradford – A community led approach to place making Kamran Rashid, Founder/CEO, Impact Hub Yorkshire CIC |

-Refreshment break & exhibition |
+10.30 | Refreshment break & exhibition |

-Living Legacy – Shaping Bradford’s public realm through heritage-led regeneration Dr Saira Ali, Team Leader for Landscape, Design and Conservation, Bradford Council; Richard Butterfield, Partnerships Team Leader North East & Yorkshire Region, Historic England; Stephen Anderson, Director, Buttress Architects.
+Living Legacy – Shaping Bradford’s public realm through heritage-led regeneration Dr Saira Ali FLI, President Elect of the Landscape Institute, Landscape Architect and Team Leader of Bradford Council’s Landscape Design & Conservation Team; Richard Butterfield, Partnerships Team Leader North East & Yorkshire Region, Historic England; Stephen Anderson, Director, Buttress Architects; Helen Featherstone, Director of England, North, National Lottery Heritage Fund.
 Bradford is host to a series of projects championing heritage-led regeneration, including the Townscape Heritage Scheme, public realm improvements and Heritage Action Zone.
 This panel will discuss these projects, lessons learned, and future planning. |

 The past lives of heritage buildings Kelcey Wilson-Lee, Director of Programmes and Deputy CEO, Architectural Heritage Fund Kelcey will explore the enduring relevance of historic buildings’ former functions and share the Architectural Heritage Fund’s plans to celebrate their 50th anniversary in 2026. |